level2-gis/gisportal/README.md

 ## Setup

-> You go through this after you setup EQWC!
+> You go through this after you setup gisapp!
+> This code relies on database from gisapp.
+Make sure you are running latest database version.

 1. Checkout into web root to have gisportal folder beside gisapp folder (EQWC)
 1. Setup database connection in application/config/database.php